Federal Employee Bereavement Leave

 The amount of bereavement leave available to an employee depends on the relationship between the employee and the deceased family member.
 For the death of an immediate family member, which includes a spouse, child, or parent, the employee is entitled to up to 3 days of paid leave.
 For the death of a non-immediate family member, such as a grandparent or sibling, the employee is entitled to up to 1 day of paid leave.

-It is important to note that bereavement leave is separate from other types of leave, such as annual leave or sick leave.
+Pro Tip: Bereavement leave is separate from other types of leave, such as annual leave or sick leave.
 Employees may choose to use other types of leave in addition to bereavement leave if they need more time off.

 In some cases, an employee may not be able to return to work immediately after their bereavement leave ends.
 In these situations, the employee may be eligible for additional leave under the Family and Medical Leave Act (FMLA).
 FMLA provides up to 12 weeks of unpaid leave for certain qualifying events, including the serious illness of a family member or the birth or adoption of a child.